sadikinakbar/sadikinakbar/README.md

   -----
 *  Lead the end-to-end recruitment and onboarding processes, and manage up to 100 employees across a cluster (covering two different management areas)
 *  Handle HR administration, attendance tracking, and social security (BPJS Health & Employment) enrollment, while ensuring compliance with labor regulations
-*  Prepare monthly employee payroll calculations and processing
+*  Prepare monthly employee payroll calculations & calculation service charge and processing cluster
 *  Design and implement training and employee development programs, as well as manage internship programs through to certificate issuance
 *  Create Manager On Duty (MOD) schedules and support smooth operations and workplace discipline
 *  Compile weekly and monthly HR reports to serve as a basis for management evaluation and decision-making